4W4I5/Semester-6-Notes/AI/Sessional 1 Prep/Sessional 1 Prep Notes.md

 # Chapter 3
 ## 3.1: Problem Solving Agents
 - Search problems & solutions
+	- Assuming that the agent always has information about the environment we can adopt a 4-Phase
 - Formulating Problems
 ## 3.2: Example Problems
 - Standardized problems